Back to Journal

 For a static site, the skeleton is:

-2. Routing — all pages resolve (even if they're stubs)
+2. Routing: all pages resolve (even if they're stubs that say "coming soon")

-5. Domain — thedevplaybook.com resolves and serves the site
+5. Domain: thedevplaybook.com resolves and serves the site with SSL

 The Tech Stack in Action